12 Tips for Cooking Christmas Dinner That’ll Take Away the Stress

 Don’t be afraid to ask for help

 If you could use a hand setting the table, drying dishes, peeling potatoes or with any other task, wrangle up some helpers.
 (It will give the kids something to do other than watch “Frosty the Snowman” for the fifteenth time.)
 Most guests offer to lend a hand anyway, so don’t be too quick to turn them down.
+Helpers can prep ingredients for these easy Christmas dinner recipes.

-Plan (and prep!) in advance
+Plan Christmas dinner in advance

 Shutterstock / Arina P Habich